-This Conservation Area Character Appraisal has been compiled in consultation with local organisations, elected representatives and council officials.
-It is to be the subject of public consultation and is prepared with a view to being formally adopted for development management purposes.
+This Conservation Area Character Appraisal was compiled in consultation with local organisations, elected representatives and council officials.
+It was subject of public consultation and was prepared with a view to being formally adopted for development management purposes.

-The map on page 7 shows the current extent of the conservation area as it was designated on 27 February 2003.
-It also shows listed buildings which appeared on the National Heritage List in September 2021 and other buildings which have been assessed as having local heritage interest.
+The map on page 7 shows the extent of the conservation area as it was designated on 27 February 2003.
+It also shows listed buildings which appeared on the National Heritage List in September

+2021 and other buildings which have been assessed as having local heritage interest.